 Of course, we went to the hotel breakfast afterward.
 How can we miss that?
 God bless those small cakes and neverending coffee source.
 And don’t forget about Spanish ham!
 The best thing from Spain I got to discover.
 However, for some reason I look quite mad on the picture below, have no idea why.

 The color of the sky wasn’t promising and those clouds everywhere again (we were quite lucky with the weather, eh).
 We spent the day before almost only at the beach so I wouldn’t have bad thoughts if that day would be different.
-This time I finally didn’t forget to take picture of a wall-map, just by the stairs to the beach.
+This time I finally didn’t forget to take pictures of a wall-map, just by the stairs to the beach.
 Quite informative.

 As far as I remember, we didn’t stay there for long due to the weather.
-Cloudy days in Mallorca mean going to the city center, so we took the nearest bus and went there without any specific plan (as usually almost).
+Cloudy days in Mallorca mean going to the city center, so we took the nearest bus and went there without any specific plan (as usual almost).
 I mean, the city center is so packed with things to do, that no one should worry about having bad weather or something.

 The first thing that we had to do was to get some small food.
 It was quite hard to find some tapas place, so we went to a normal restaurant instead to get it there.
 It was some potatoes in weird shape with some herb topping.
-Can’t figure out the name of the restaurant either, sorry.
+I can’t figure out the name of the restaurant either, sorry.

-As I mentioned, we didn’t have any specific plan.
+As I mentioned, we didn’t have any specific plans.
 So we basically headed out to the old city, which was, long story short, a beautiful, long pedestrian area surrounded by pastel townhouses, small coffee shops, and expensive shops.

 Especially one pedestrian street was different, really wide and full of trees and benches on a side, creating quite a nice tunnel effect.
 On both sides there were streets and then those pastel townhouses.
 Young and old people were sitting bench by bench, it seemed to be quite an important part of the city (or at least a hang out place).

-We were lucky enough to find some live music in the jungle of old town’s small streets.
+We were lucky enough to find some live music in the jungle of the old town’s small streets.
 It was funky-jazzy, but at least Spanish.
-It’s problematic to find live Spanish music anywhere, we even asked in the hotel but they just proposed us some Irish pub.
+It’s problematic to find live Spanish music anywhere, we even asked in the hotel but they just proposed some Irish pub.
 No, thanks.

 Similar to the area by the La Seu cathedral, there were some droshkys to take.
 I like horses (I even used to ride them) so I was tempted to pet one of them.
 Thankfully it didn’t attack me or something (I tried to pet those by the cathedral but they were too scared).

 It’s hard to take an interesting picture that tells some story, but I always try to find something unusual and capture it, like here above.
-Those little details, that I would normally pass by, without noticing.
+Those little details, that I would normally pass by, without notice.
 I feel like I’m getting better at it, but I still would need a normal camera to take a professional picture.
 Maybe in the future, who knows.

 Before heading back to our hotel, we went for cheeky little coffee by the main street.
 It was so good and cheap, oh god, I will miss Spanish coffee.